Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 There are two other things we need to consider:

-This is God's justice system for every age.
-The crime is dwelt with.
-The victim is protected and restored.
-Personal contact between the criminal and the victim in a serious crime is minimal or non-existent.
+for every age.
+The crime is dealt with, and the victim is protected and restored.
+In a serious crime, personal contact between the criminal and the victim is minimal or non-existent.

-Now let's turn to the New Testament.
+Now, let's turn to the New Testament.
 From the Old Testament we know what God's righteous requirements are for national justice systems; however, we also know that we currently live in an age where nations do not enforce God's law.
-So today how does a criminal who repents of his criminal activities make restitution?
+So today, how does a criminal who repents of his criminal activities make restitution?
 Should he contact his victim to make what restitution he can [not just apologize] or not?

 "If we walk in the light as he is in the light, we have fellowship with one another and the blood of Jesus his son cleanses us from all sin..If we confess our sins, he is faithful and just to forgive us [our] sins, and to cleanse us from all unrighteousness."
 1 John 1:7, 9

 This Scripture is certainly against hiding our sin, criminal or not.
-I know of a famous Pastor who admits that before he was saved he used drugs and was immoral.
-It is not hidden, it has been confessed and forgiven.
+I know of a famous Pastor who admits that before he was saved, he used drugs and was immoral.
+It is not hidden; it has been confessed and forgiven.
 He walks in the light.

 "Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous man is powerful and effective."
 James 5:16, NIV